 And like everything that’s really really difficult, you might not get it right the first time.
 You might need a couple of rounds of practice or a critique in a forum (shameless plug ZOMG I have just the forum for you act now!).

-What makes me slap my head isn’t just that it’s poor e-mail etiquette and I know 1,000 of my closest colleagues are also considering at exactly the same time, but rather because I don’t think it’s very good strategy on the part of the author.
+When I was an agent, what made me slap my head wasn’t just that it’s poor e-mail etiquette and knowing 1,000 of my closest colleagues were also considering at exactly the same time, but rather because I didn’t think it’s very good strategy on the part of the author.

-If you didn’t get it quite right the first time and you’ve sent it to everyone in publishing, you just lost your chance at tweaking it a bit and trying again.
+If you didn’t get the query quite right the first time and you’ve sent it to everyone in publishing, you just lost your chance at tweaking it a bit and trying again.
 If you rush the submission process you lose the ability to evaluate and adjust as you go.

 Patience in the submission process goes a long way.
 If you try to send your query to 1,000 agents all at once you won’t have a chance to adjust your strategy as you go.